-At Homesteader School, everyone in our school community has the right to learn and work in an environment that is respectful, inclusive, safe, healthy and focused on learning and success.
+At T.D.Baker School, everyone in our school community has the right to learn and work in an environment that is respectful, safe, healthy and focused on learning and success.
 In order to preserve these rights, students must also be aware of their individual responsibilities.